Tinea Versicolor

 Yes, Tinea Versicolor can affect facial skin.
 Dermatologists may recommend specialized treatments for the face, such as antifungal creams or washes designed for sensitive areas.

-Sun exposure can worsen Tinea Versicolor.
+Sun exposure can worsen tinea versicolor.
 Dermatologists often advise avoiding prolonged sun exposure and may recommend specific sunscreens or protective measures to prevent exacerbation.